 ingredient consumption rate = Σ (recipe sales rate × recipe yield for this ingredient)

-For a restaurant, that means a single sandwich sold decrements turkey, bread, cheese, lettuce, mayo in the right proportions automatically.
+For a restaurant, that means a single sandwich sold can decrement turkey, bread, cheese, lettuce, and mayo in the right proportions.
 The buyer doesn't translate sales to ingredients manually.

 What automated inventory software does: runs this math continuously.
 LineNow classifies demand patterns per SKU, applies the right forecasting method, runs recipe and BOM explosion where relevant, and exposes the current consumption rate on every item.